1.35.6 Property and Equipment Accounting

 Recording Property and Equipment Transactions

-1. The Financial Reporting office Property and Equipment section is responsible for ensuring property and equipment is recorded correctly and presented fairly in the financial statements and conforms to GAAP and OMB guidance.
+1. The Financial Reporting and Analysis office is responsible for ensuring property and equipment is recorded correctly and presented fairly in the financial statements and conforms to GAAP and OMB guidance.
 This includes:

-2. Reclassifying and recording: The Financial Reporting office extracts and compiles capitalized amounts for internal use software and leasehold improvements initially recorded as an operating expense, reclassifies assets and expenses, and records gains and losses on disposals.
+1. Reclassifying and recording: The Financial Reporting and Analysis office extracts and compiles capitalized amounts for internal use software and leasehold improvements initially recorded as an operating expense, reclassifies assets and expenses, and records disposals.

-3. Financial reporting: Net property and equipment and capital leases are reported on the balance sheet, depreciation expense, gains, and losses are reported as a program cost or earned revenue on the Statement of Net Cost.
+2. Financial reporting: Net property and equipment and right-to-use leases are reported on the balance sheet, depreciation expense, gains, and losses are reported as a program cost or earned revenue on the Statement of Net Cost.

 Property and Equipment Capitalization